About the comic

 Do you do link exchanges?

-No. Each comic listed on our link page is there because we believe that it’s a good comic that our readers might enjoy, not because we had to put it there in exchange for a backlink.
+No. Each comic listed on our link page is there because I believe that it’s a good comic that our readers might enjoy, not because I had to put it there in exchange for a backlink.

 Is Gaia suitable for children?

-Generally yes, as long as they’re not too scared of violence.
+Generally yes, as long as they can handle some amount of violence.